Lutung Kasarung: Adaptations

 It was first brought to the public in 1921 by Bandung regent RA Wiranatakusumah in the form of gending karesmen; a drama using traditional music.
 Five years later, NV Java Film Company produced a silent film, titled Loetoeng Kasaroeng, the first ever movie in the country.
 It was made during the Dutch colonial era, under the direction of L. Heuveldorp.
 It was filmed in Bandung in 1926 and released there by the NV Java Film Company.
 It played from 31 December 1926 to 6 January 1927 at the Elite and Oriental Bioscoop (Majestic) theatres.

 A version of the legend was written in Indonesian by the Dutch artist Tilly Dalton in 1950.
 A copy of the book was donated to KITLV in Leiden, Holland.

-The story often appeared in children story books and comic books in Indonesia, and its adaptation often appeared in Indonesian TV sinetrons.
+The tale of Lutung Kasarung is often adapted into the play of sandiwara, a traditional Sundanese drama, such as the one performed by Miss Tjitjih Sundanese sandiwara drama troupe.
+The story often appeared in children's storybooks and comic books in Indonesia, and its adaptation often appeared in Indonesian TV sinetrons.

 The Lutung Kasarung Musical was staged in Indonesian theaters in Bandung (2011) and Jakarta (2012) in Teater Jakarta, Taman Ismail Marzuki.
-The musical presents a modern performance that combines dance, drama, and music genres spanning from traditional to pop, rock, dangdut and traditional Sundanese string and percussion music.
+The musical presents a modern performance that combines dance, drama, and music genres spanning from traditional to pop, rock, dangdut, and traditional Sundanese string and percussion music.